** Students will be notified of acceptance by email and through their online application.

 The Early Childhood and Elementary Education China Study Abroad program creates an exciting and in-depth cross-cultural experience that will allow American and Chinese students and teachers to learn from each other.

-A select group of GSU students participate in a 3-week cultural immersion experience in Sichuan Normal University and its experimental school from K-12 (in Chengdu, China) through teaching English classes, learning Chinese language and culture, and visiting schools and historical and cultural sites.
+A select group of GSU students participate in a 3-week cultural immersion experience through Sichuan Normal University and its partner schools (K-8th grades) through teaching English classes and visiting local Chinese schools, learning Chinese language and culture, and visiting historical and cultural sites.

 Located in southwest China, Chengdu is known as the capital of the "Heavenly State" (Sichuan Province).
 It is a natural habitat for giant pandas, richly endowed with natural resources, and home to several historical sites (2,400 years of history).
 Two branches of the Yangtze River run through Chengdu - "a city that you will never want to leave."

 If time and expenses allow, the group will travel to Beijing for a long weekend before returning to Atlanta.
 During this excursion, the group will visit a variety of historical sites (e.g., Tiananmen Square, The Great Palace, The Forbidden City, tea house, etc.) as well as climb a portion of The Great Wall.

 Provide as much detailed information as possible on where participants will stay abroad.